tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

 Propagating your first orbit
 ****************************
+The core of Tudat is the numerical propagation of orbits.
+Here, we give a basic introduction to setting up such an orbit simulation by means of an example.

-The following example is based on the :ref:`Keplerian satellite orbit example </_src_getting_started/_src_examples/tudatpy-examples/propagation/keplerian_satellite_orbit.ipynb>`.
+The example is based on the :ref:`Keplerian satellite orbit example </_src_getting_started/_src_examples/tudatpy-examples/propagation/keplerian_satellite_orbit.ipynb>` (available as a Python script in our `examples repo <https://github.com/tudat-team/tudatpy-examples/blob/master/propagation/keplerian_satellite_orbit.py>`_ .
 The goal is to numerically propagate a (quasi-)massless body (spacecraft) under the attraction of a central point-mass.
 Under this assumption, only the translational motion of this body is propagated, which follows a Keplerian orbit.

 Setting up the simulation